rsksmart/RSKIPs/IPs/RSKIP455.md

 Considering one peg-out transaction created every 3 hours, in a 49 hour period the Bridge creates approximately 17 peg-out transactions.
 Estimating 2 inputs per peg-out, the Bridge requires at least 34 UTXOs to function normally and prevent delays in peg-out processing times.

-The proposal is that migration transactions include maximum of **50 outputs** to the new PowPeg address, to ensure availability for the Bridge to process peg-out requests in time.
+The proposal is that migration transactions include a maximum of **50 outputs** to the new PowPeg address, to ensure availability for the Bridge to process peg-out requests in time.

 ### Strategy

 The current logic in the migration process migrates all existing funds to a single output.
 As a consequence of this behaviour the Bridge always has one "big UTXO" that is the result of the past migration.
 Smaller UTXOs are then added as users perform peg-ins, but the "big UTXO" is always present.
-Sometimes it is spent in peg-out operations and as a result a new "big UTXO" is registered in the Bridge, being the change output of the peg-out.
+It is frequently spent in peg-out operations and as a result a new "big UTXO" is registered in the Bridge, being the change output of the peg-out.

 From the moment the "big UTXO" is used in the creation of a peg-out until the change is registered back, 49 hours will go by approximately.
 If the migration process is executed during the period where the "big UTXO" is not available, this will result in a split of low value UTXOs.